chkp-dhouari/SourceGuard/README.md

 ```
 ## YOU ARE NOW READY TO SCAN SOURCE CODE AND CONTAINERS

-### Run the sourceguard CLI as an executable with ./
+### Run the sourceguard CLI with ./ on MacOS and Linux:

 > ./sourceguard-cli